TorqueGameEngines/Torque3D/Engine/lib/libsndfile/regtest/Readme.txt

 Organization of Files
 ---------------------
-The regession test program keeps its database file in the directory it is run from.
+The regression test program keeps its database file in the directory it is run from.
 In addition, the database only contains information about the files, not the files themselves.